 Wild salmon is packed with protein and Omega-3 fatty acids which can reduce fat and increase muscle gain.

 Greek Yogurt – A Digestion Delight

-Add some berries or Manuka Honey and what you have is an energy and digestion boosting delicious treat.
+Add some berries or Manuka Honey and what you have are energy and digestion-boosting delicious treats.